elixir-lang/elixir-lang.github.com/_posts/2019-06-24-elixir-v1-9-0-released.markdown

 Releases allow developers to precompile and package all of their code and the runtime into a single unit.
 The benefits of releases are:

   * Code preloading.
 The VM has two mechanisms for loading code: interactive and embedded.
 By default, it runs in the interactive mode which dynamically loads modules when they are used for the first time.
 The first time your application calls `Enum.map/2`, the VM will find the `Enum` module and load it.
-There’s a downside.
+There's a downside.
 When you start a new server in production, it may need to load many other modules, causing the first requests to have an unusual spike in response time.
 Releases run in embedded mode, which loads all available modules upfront, guaranteeing your system is ready to handle requests after booting.

   * Configuration and customization.
 Releases give developers fine grained control over system configuration and the VM flags used to start the system.